-21. Under the rent-a-tribe model, "online payday lenders register businesses on Native American lands and claim to be exempt from lawsuits and state usury caps under tribal sovereign immunity.
-Using this doctrine, lenders argue that because their businesses are located on or headquartered within the borders of a Native American reservation, they are bound by the laws of that reservation only, not the laws of the state in which the reservation is located or the state in which the borrower resides."
-Id.
+21. Under the rent-a-tribe model, "online payday lenders register businesses on Native American lands in an attempt to claim exemption from lawsuits and state usury caps under tribal sovereign immunity.
+Such rent-a-tribe lenders like Defendants argue that because their businesses are located on or headquartered within the borders of a Native American reservation, they are bound by the laws of that reservation only, not the laws of the state in which the reservation is located or the state in which the borrower resides."
+Walsh, supra.
+They are wrong.
+Non-tribal lenders cannot benefit from tribal immunity when they are merely using tribal actors as a front for illegal activities, i.e., where, as here Defendants are the true lenders, with only nominal participation from (and nominal payment to) the Tribes.